folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 ### Rancher Secrets Notes:

--Each Rancher Secret should only be avbailable a single Namespace for security and separation.
+-Each Rancher Secret should only be available to a single Namespace for security and separation.
 The Secrets below were made available to the folio-q4 Namespace.<br/>

 #### db-config Secret key-value pairs: